The devastating true story of Elephant Man, Joseph Merrick

 Born August 5, 1862 Joseph Merrick was a healthy baby until the age of 21 months when his lips began to swell.
 This was followed by the development of a bony lump on his forehead, which later grew.
 The skin on his face also grew and became very loose.

-By the age of five he was showing more extreme signs of deformities; his right arm was at least twice the size of his left arm and his feet were also enlarged and deformed.
+By the age of 5 he was showing more extreme signs of deformities - his right arm was at least twice the size of his left arm and his feet were also enlarged and deformed.

 As he grew older, his skin thickened and he developed several large growths on various parts of his body.